Medomsley: Coal mining

 There were two collieries near the village: Medomsley Colliery southwest of the village and Derwent Colliery immediately to the north.
 Medomsley Colliery was opened in 1839.
 It was also known as the Busty pit, and is not to be confused with South Medomsley Colliery near Annfield Plain.
 Derwent Colliery was opened in 1856.

 Both pits were opened by Edward Richardson and Co.
 The Consett Iron Company took them over in the 1860s.
 They were nationalised in 1947.

 Coal left the two pits by rail.
 A 2 mi freight-only railway ran south from Derwent Colliery via Medomsley Colliery to a junction west of Leadgate, where it joined the Stanhope and Tyne line of the North Eastern Railway.

 There were several mining accidents at the pits.
 One in 1923 killed eight miners.
 In 1957, in another accident, two miners were rescued uninjured.

 The National Coal Board closed Derwent Colliery in 1964 and Medomsley Colliery in 1972.
 It proposed opencast coal mining near Medomsley, but in 1976 the Secretary of State for Energy, Tony Benn, rejected the proposal.

+Governance

+There is just one tier of local government covering Medomsley, being the unitary authority of Durham County Council.

+Medomsley was formerly a township and chapelry in the parish of Lanchester, but became a separate civil parish in 1866.
+In 1931 the parish had a population of 7,005.
+On 1 April 1937 the parish was abolished and merged with Consett, except a small part which went to Stanley.

 Amenities

 Scheduled bus services link Medomsley with Consett and Newcastle upon Tyne.
 Medomsley has a cricket club, at High Westwood, that was founded in 1926.